 PMIN 514 Christian Leadership Development (3) Biblical principles concerning the development and exercise of Christian leadership.
 Consideration is given to mobilizing the laity for service in the local church by using the spiritual gifts.
+Cross-listed with DLDR 765.

 PMIN 515 The Ministry Leader: Lifestyle & Skills (3) Based on a survey of critical works by adult and leadership formation authorities, emphasis is placed on key life-focus tasks for career ministry leaders.
 Explore biographical method as a means of conducting personal, theological and professional reflection.
 Special emphasis given to the following life focus process items: sovereign foundations, character formation experiences, early leadership formation influences, current ministry/internship options and lifelong vocational selection.
 Prerequisite: PMIN 501 or concurrent.
+Cross-listed with DLDR 766.